enessyarali/Easy-Warehouse/DesignDocument.md

 Searches in the database the internal order whose id matches the one in input, by calling db.loadInternalOrder(orderId).
 Returns the requested InternalOrder.

-    void addInternalOrder (issueDate :Date, products: Map<String, Integer>, customerId :Integer):
+    void addInternalOrder (issueDate :Date, products: Array<String>, customerId :Integer):
 Fetches from the database the customer whose id matches the one in input by calling usr = db.loadUser(customerId, type = CUSTOMER).
 Then, creates a new InternalOrder object by calling its constructor.
 Finally, if no exceptions have been raised, the order is added in the database by calling db.insertInternalOrder().

     void modifyInternalOrderState(orderId :Integer, newState :String, products :Array<String>) Fetches from the the database the requested internal order internal = db.loadInternalOrder(orderId).
-Then, calls restock.setState(newState, products).
-Finally, if no exceptions have been raised, the order is updated by calling db.updateRestockOrder(restock).
+Then, calls internal.setState(newState, products).
+Finally, if no exceptions have been raised, the order is updated by calling db.updateRestockOrder(internal).

     void deleteInternalOrder(orderId :Integer)
 Calls db.deleteInternalOrder(orderId).